byu-oit/byu-jwt-python/README.md

 ## API

 ---
 **Note: It is important to declare the handler at a global level.
-This allows the caching of the well-known data as well as using the cache-control headers on the certificates only refetching those when cache-control has timed out.
+This allows the caching of the well-known data as well as using the cache-control headers on the certificates only re-fetching those when cache-control has timed out.
 Reinitializing the class object will negate any benefit of the caching**

 ---
 Instantiate the class and reuse the object to utilize caching: